 In 1947, Chris Marais, working at the Research Institute of Animal Husbandry and Dairying at Potchefstroom Agricultural College, South Africa wanted to come up with a chicken breed that would be well suited for the Southern African climate and Conditions.
 The research team:

 - Crossed White Leghorn with Black Austrolorp

-- The resulting F1 chickens were mated with each other resulting in some few stripped feathered offsprings.
+- The resulting F1 chickens were mated with each other resulting in a few stripped feathered offsprings.

 - The stripped feathered offspring hens of the F2 and F3 were mated together Barred Plymouth Rock.

-- The roosters of the resulting offspring with yellow skin were then crossed with Black Austrolop hens so as to introduce as much of the characteristics of Black Australops as possible.
+- The roosters of the resulting offspring with yellow skin were then crossed with Black Austrolop hens so as to introduce as many of the characteristics of Black Australops as possible.

-- Throughout the 1950s, the Potch Koekoek Hens and roosters were mated repeatedly until all the resulting chicken had yellow skin and striped plumage.
+- Throughout the 1950s, the Potch Koekoek Hens and roosters were mated repeatedly until all the resulting chickens had yellow skin and striped plumage.

 - The final result is what we know as the Potchefstroom Koekoek chicken breed today.

 The Potch Koekoek is characterized by its black and white striped feathers, with distinct patterns in the roosters and hens.
 This makes it easier for breeders to sex (identify and separate the roosters and hens) the chicks.
 With yellow skin, the Potch Koekoek is a heavy breed with soft feathers, that weighs 1.84 kgs for roosters and 1.4kgs for hens at 16 weeks and 2.4kgs for potch Koekoek roosters and 1.7 kgs for potch Koekoek.
 The potch Koekoek roosters can grow up to 1.7kgs at 20weeks.

 The name Koekoek is attributed to the stripped plumage.